soribido/catvsdog/README.md

 # cat vs dog
 ---
 ---
-compressed dataset for deep learning practice lecture
+Compressed dataset for deep learning practice lecture The original dataset can be downloaded from https://www.kaggle.com/c/dogs-vs-cats.